 IS MY MONEY SAFE?

+Yes!
 No one lost any money on deposit as a result of the closure of this bank.
-All deposits, regardless of dollar amount, were transferred to United Fidelity Bank.
+All deposits, regardless of dollar amount, were transferred to Dream First Bank.

-Interest on deposits accrued through close of business on Friday, May 26, 2017, will be paid at your same rate.
-Fayette County Bank’s rates will be reviewed by United Fidelity Bank and may be lowered; however, you will be notified in writing of any changes.
-You may withdraw funds from any transferred account, regardless of whether your interest rate changes, without early withdrawal penalty until you enter into a new deposit agreement with United Fidelity Bank.
+Yes!
+Interest on deposits accrued through July 28, 2023, will be paid at your same rate.
+Heartland Tri-State Bank’s rates will be reviewed by Dream First Bank and you will be notified in writing of any changes.
+You may withdraw funds from any transferred account without an early withdrawal penalty until you enter into a new deposit agreement with Dream First Bank.

 - FDIC list of failed banks

-- NCUA list of failed and conserved credit unions
+- NCUA database of failed and conserved credit unions

 - Latest FDIC info on deposit insurance